ddev/ddev/docs/content/users/usage/cli.md

 It can also import a directory containing static assets.

 If using a Tar or Zip archive, the archive should contain *only the files inside the files directory*.
 For example in a Drupal site with files at `sites/default/files`, the archive should only contain the contents of the `files` directory; it should not contain a single `files` directory.
-The easiest way to do this with the `tar` command is to `cd` into the directory and create the archive there.
+To do this with the `tar` command, `cd` into the directory and create the archive there.
 An example Tar file creation is:

 ```bash
 cd web/sites/default/files